phamthuhuong91/LearningMarkdown/markdown101.md

   <summary><strong>Bold and Italic</strong></summary>
   <br>

-To bold text, add two asterisks or underscores before and after a word or phrase.
-To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.
+<p>To bold text, add two asterisks or underscores before and after a word or phrase.
+To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.</p>

-To italicize text, add one asterisk or underscore before and after a word or phrase.
-To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.
+<p>To italicize text, add one asterisk or underscore before and after a word or phrase.
+To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.</p>

 <table>
   <tr>